Tallyb/loopback-graphql/README.md

 ## Usage

-Access the Graphiql interface to view your GraphQL model onthe Docs section.
+Access the Graphiql interface to view your GraphQL model on the Docs section.
 Build the GraphQL queries and use them in your application.

 geoPoint objects are supported as follow: